 Enter all job order contacts/referrals in WorkInTexas.com at the time the referral is made.
 However, discuss the job opening with the job seeker to ensure the terms and conditions of the job are acceptable (job location, wages, benefits, work hours, duration, working conditions, or opportunity for advancement) before the contact/referral is entered in WorkInTexas.com.

-Success in filling an employer’s job order depends on the ability of Workforce Solutions Office staff to locate qualified job seekers who are acceptable to the employer and to whom the job is acceptable.
-It is recommended that Boards formulate a plan for locating suitable job seekers as quickly as possible.
+Success in filling an employer’s job order depends on the ability of ES Merit staff to locate qualified job seekers who are acceptable to the employer and to whom the job is acceptable.
+It is recommended that ES Supervisory staff formulate a plan for locating suitable job seekers as quickly as possible.

 C-602.a: Definition of Job Development

-Job development occurs when Workforce Solutions Office staff contacts an employer and secures a referral to that employer on behalf of a specific job seeker who possesses skills sought by the employer, and for whom there is no suitable job posted from that employer in WorkInTexas.com.
+Job development occurs when ES Merit staff contacts an employer and secures a referral to that employer on behalf of a specific job seeker who possesses skills sought by the employer, and for whom there is no suitable job posted from that employer in WorkInTexas.com.

 For purposes of job development, a “referral” is described as one of the following: